rhiot/gitbook/gateway/mini/installing.md

     export foo_bar_baz=qux

-### Gateway logger configuration

-By default gateway keeps the last 100 MB of the logging history.
-Logs are grouped by the days and split into the 10 MB files.
-The default logging level is `INFO`.
-You can change it by setting the `camellabs_iot_gateway_log_root_level` environment variable:

-    export camellabs_iot_gateway_log_root_level=DEBUG

 ## Device heartbeats

 Camel gateway generates heartbeats indicating that the device is alive and optionally connected to the data